curl/everything-curl/http-post.md

 ### Convert that to a GET

-A little convenience feature that could be suitable to mention in this context (even though it isn't for POSTing), is the `-G` or `--get` option, which takes all data you have specified with the different `-d` variants and appends that data on the right end of the URL separated with a '?' and then makes curl send a GET instead.
+A little convenience feature that could be suitable to mention in this context (even though it is not for POSTing), is the `-G` or `--get` option, which takes all data you have specified with the different `-d` variants and appends that data on the right end of the URL separated with a '?' and then makes curl send a GET instead.

 This option makes it easy to switch between POSTing and GETing a form, for example.